NourhanAymanElstohy/zid-e-commerce/README.md

 php artisan serve
 ```

-You can now access the server at http://localhost:8000 and Test All Apis
+You can now access the server at http://localhost:8000 and test all APIs

 **Command List**